How to properly translate and understand Origen when he uses knowledge words.

 The above solutions do not easily work with Origen’s Commentary on Corinthians.
 A more religious framework is needed.
 This can be found at Wikipedia:

 Gnosis (from one of the Greek words for knowledge, gnôsis is the spiritual knowledge of a saint or mystically enlightened human being.
 In the cultures of the term (Byzantine and Hellenic) gnosis was a special knowledge or insight into the infinite, divine and uncreated in all and above all, rather than knowledge strictly into the finite, natural or material world which is called Epistemological knowledge.
 Gnosis is a transcendential as well as mature understanding.
 It indicates direct spiritual experiential knowledge and intuitive knowledge, mystic rather than that from rational or reasoned thinking.
-Gnosis itself is obtained through understanding at which one can arrive via inner experience or contemplation such as an internal epiphany of intuition and external epiphany such as the Theophany.(4)As found at: Wikipedia.
+Gnosis itself is obtained through understanding at which one can arrive via inner experience or contemplation such as an internal epiphany of intuition and external epiphany such as the Theophany.4

 At first reading, one may conclude that this Wikipedia text was a result of medieval Christian writings, so more inquiry has to be done.
 Stanford University’s webpage on philosophy is a good starting point.
 They outline the usage by the neo-Platonic position of Plotinus, whom Origen studied with, “In the first place, epistêmê refers to the particular cognitive state of the first hypostasis from the One, Nous, in which there is an identity between knowledge and what is known (VI.
 6. 15).
 Our souls gain true knowledge by the presence of Nous, although Nous knows non-discursively while our souls characteristically know in a discursive way (V. 9.
 7; IV.
 3.18).
 It does all these things with certain knowledge (epistêmê) and not by opinion (I. 3.
-4).”(5)As found at: Stanford.edu.
-Here Plotinus defines epistêmê as a “certain knowledge.”The translator has to be careful about the Christian definition of gnosis, as the early Church fathers such as Clement used the term but made it distinct from the actual term used by the gnostic movement itself.
-“To be sure, he constantly opposes the concept of gnosis as defined by the Gnostics.”(6) here.
+4).”5 Here Plotinus defines epistêmê as a “certain knowledge.”The translator has to be careful about the Christian definition of gnosis, as the early Church fathers such as Clement used the term but made it distinct from the actual term used by the gnostic movement itself.
+“To be sure, he constantly opposes the concept of gnosis as defined by the Gnostics.”6

 Arthur Versluis, in his book, Magic and Mysticism: an Introduction to Western Esotericism, is one of the best sources for defining the early Church understanding of these words.
 He documents their use by Origen and other Christian leaders in this same time-frame:

 If heretical Gnosticism in its various forms died out relatively early, the concept of gnosis did not disappear from the Christian world.
 While heresiarchs like Valentinus and Basilides were remembered in the context of diatribes against them, still the concept of an orthodox Christian gnosis did continue into the medieval period through the work of those we might call “orthodox gnostics:” chiefly Origen, Clement of Alexandria, and most of all, Dionysius the Areopagite.
 These figures, and particularly the latter two, were imensely influential in later Christianity, and they insisted on the possibility, indeed, the necessity for direct experiential spiritual knowledge.
 Of these three seminal Christian writers, Origen discusses gnosis the least and largely by implication.
 For instance, in his Commentary on John, Origen distinguishes between “The Somatic [Bodily] and the Spiritual Gospel” and insists on the importance of both.
 He affirms the bodily coming of Christ but also affirms the immense importance of John’s “eternal Gospel,” properly called the “spiritual Gospel,” which concerns the “mysteries” and “enigma” of Christ’s life and words.
 We must, Origen concludes, be Christians “both somatically and spiritually” and partake in the Word (Christ) (I.9).
 And in his De Principiis.
 Origen alludes to the celestial “ordering and arrangement of the world,” to the “holy and blessed orders” through which humanity can ascend back to the condition of happiness from which many have fallen (VI.2).
 Here Origen is referring to the hierarchic orders of thrones, principalities, and dominions, of angelic hierarchies that, by implication, are realms through which humans can ascend to return to their divine condition.
 But whereas Origen is somewhat oblique about gnosis-it exists as a concept implicit in his work-Clement of Alexandria is much more implicit.
 In his Stromata, or Miscellanies, Clement writes at length about how “the gnostic alone is truly pious” (VII.1) and affirms that gnostic souls “surpass in the grandeur of contemplation” even the “holy ranks,” for the gnostic who is perfect in virtue and contemplation attains to the “nearest likeness possible to God and his son.”
 Clement is not at all endorsing heretical Gnosticism but rather is insisting on how gnosis is “a perfecting of man as man, [which is] consummated by acquaintance with divine things,” for by gnosis is faith perfected” (VII.10) In brief, the “gnostic soul, adorned with perfect virtue, is the earthly image of the divine power” (VII.11).
-The “life of the gnostic,” in Clement’s own view, is “nothing but deeds and words corresponding to the tradition of the Lord” (VII.16).(8)Arthur Versluis Magic and Mysticism: an Introduction to Western Esotericism.
-Pg.
-37
+The “life of the gnostic,” in Clement’s own view, is “nothing but deeds and words corresponding to the tradition of the Lord” (VII.16).8

 The modern Pentecostal movement may provide a clue.
 They make this distinction.
 There is an intellectual knowing, which is the result of using ones deductive reasoning and then there is knowing — a type of knowledge that changes ones perceptions and decision making processes, resulting in transformation, personal growth and changed behaviour.
 It is the prime impulse that motivates the Christian life and witness.
 It is not necessarily possessed by those with intellectual ability.
 They also believe that the intellect on occasion can impede the real knowing.